- Computers & Software

-How to Bypass Windows 7 Password and 'User Profile Service Failed the Logon' Screen
+How to Bypass Windows 7 Password and Other Logon Screen Errors

 If you are locked out of your computer because you have forgotten your Windows login password, you can take advantage of several hacks to bypass it and get your PC up and running again.